Dietitian Recommended Whole Food Plant Based Snacks

 What are Some Tips for Making a healthy WFPB snack?

 1. Make It Less Processed.
 Keeping ingredients whole is in line with WFPB.
-This could mean plain nuts over oil roasted, sugary ones, apples instead of added sugar sweetened apple sauce… get the gist?
-When looking for ingredients to minimize, consider reducing added sugar (look for natural sugars instead), unhealthy oils (consider mostly whole food fats instead), and refined flours (ie: whole grain/intact grain over refined).
+This could mean plain nuts over sugar coated ones, apples instead of added sugar sweetened apple sauce… get the gist?

-2. Know the 3 Satiating Factors- Fiber, Fat, Foods with Protein: These three things can help you feel more full, which is often what we want from a snack!
 An example of a WFPB snack with these 3 things is trail mix!
 The fruit contains fiber, and the nuts and seeds provide some fiber, protein, and fat.

 Are Whole Food Vegan Snacks also WFPB?

-In most circumstances, yes.
-WFPB tends to be vegan, so snacks would likely be as well.
-Remember WFPB does not have a set definition, so some people might be ok with including non vegan ingredients like honey, so make sure you read the ingredients if you are on a vegan diet!
+Remember WFPB does not have a set definition, so some people might be ok with including non vegan ingredients like honey!

 Why is the Plant-Based Snacks Market So Popular?